magnussimonsen/highschool_slides/slides_core.typ

   font-size-content: default-content-font-size, // Default content font size.
   footer_text: "", // Text to show in the footer.
 Empty by default.
-  reset_equation_numbers_per_slide: true, // Reset equation numbering on each slide body,
+  reset_equation_numbers_per_slide: true, // Reset equation numbering on each slide
+  equation_numbering: true, // Enable automatic equation numbering that starts on 1.
+Set to false to disable. body,
 ) = {
   header-font-size-state.update(font-size-headers)